 - An asset of the highest importance within a subsidiary may not necessarily have a high importance relative to the other assets within a larger parent.

-System Usage | The most notable contribution is the measurement of a system’s usage.
+The most notable contribution is the measurement of a system’s usage.
 The more distinct machines that are accessing a particular asset on the Internet are, the higher the importance of the asset.
-This is agnostic of the service or protocol used to access that system. |
+This is agnostic of the service or protocol used to access that system.

-Egress IP | The IP address where the traffic on an organization’s endpoint devices exits their network onto the Internet are of higher importance. |
+The IP address where the traffic on an organization’s endpoint devices exits their network onto the Internet are of higher importance.

-Information Submission | Underutilized systems that contain sensitive data may pose a security risk, such as B2B applications or latent test or development systems.
+Underutilized systems that contain sensitive data may pose a security risk, such as B2B applications or latent test or development systems.
 This factors in the website’s support for the user’s ability to submit information.
-It could take the form of mailing list enrollments, registration, login credentials, or any situation where the user is providing information to the server. |
+It could take the form of mailing list enrollments, registration, login credentials, or any situation where the user is providing information to the server.

-Service Classification |
+- Service Classification

-The type of service made available is evaluated, and the importance of its function is considered in its importance.
-Example Service Categories: “Authentication protocols,” “Databases,” “System remote access,” “Network remote access,” “Communication services,” “Network infrastructure,” “ICS protocols,” “File exchange,” and “Mail systems,” among others. |
+Example Service Categories: “Authentication protocols,” “Databases,” “System remote access,” “Network remote access,” “Communication services,” “Network infrastructure,” “ICS protocols,” “File exchange,” and “Mail systems,” among others.

-Special Certificates | Systems that are provisioned with special certificates, known as “Extended Validation (EV) certificates,” are of high importance. |
+Systems that are provisioned with special certificates, known as “Extended Validation (EV) certificates,” are of high importance.

 These metrics are processed through a weighted algorithm that assigns a rank to each asset, categorizing it into Low, Medium, High, or Critical importance.